 Taitung Farm Introduction

-Taitung Farm, operated by the Veterans Affairs Council of the Executive Yuan, is conveniently located with clear signage on both sides of the provincial road, featuring a lighthouse style and an archway style, making its objectives very distinct and innovatively designed.
-The walls on both sides of the farm's front are made of concrete mixed with pebbles, covered in small pebbles of black, white, and dark red colors, set against a white cement base.
-The pebble foundation has stone lions installed, totaling 100 on both sides, which are quite eye-catching and impressive.
-The Taitung site covers a vast area of 15,637 hectares, with an additional nursery area of over 3 hectares.
-The layout is centered around an office building, flanked by a cafeteria, dormitory, production facilities, raw material storage, and recreational areas.
-The area behind the building, which was originally a fish pond, has been transformed into a tennis court.
-The square features a full-body bronze statue of Chiang Kai-shek, and the open space within the site is meticulously designed with a Self-Reliance Garden, Specimen Garden, fountain, and flower garden.
-The area is filled with evergreen cypress and pine trees, often referred to as "Chishang Park" for its beautiful environment, adorned with flowers throughout the seasons.
-Additionally, the historical museum on-site houses a rich collection of ancient farming tools, while the green spaces showcase the evolution of modern agricultural machinery, offering both educational and observational value.
+The Taitung Farm, operated by the Veterans Affairs Council of the Executive Yuan, has convenient transportation and a straightforward location.
+The signage for the farm is located on both sides of the provincial road, featuring a lighthouse style on one side and an archway style on the other, clearly marking the target with innovative design.
+The outer walls on both sides of the farm's entrance are made of mortar-cast pebbles with a base of small pebbles, featuring black, white, and dark red pebbles, all set in white cement.
+The pebble base is adorned with stone lions, totaling 100 on both sides, making it quite eye-catching and impressive.
+The Taitung area spans a vast 15,637 hectares, with an additional seedling area of over 3 hectares.
+The layout is centered around an office building, with employee dining areas, dormitories, production facilities, raw material storage, recreational areas, and garages distributed on either side.
+The area that was originally a fish pond has been converted into a tennis court.
+The plaza features a full-body bronze statue of Chiang Kai-shek, and the open spaces within the area are meticulously designed, including a self-strengthening garden, specimen garden, fountain, and flower gardens, surrounded by evergreens and vibrant flowers in full bloom, earning the environment the nickname "Chihshang Park."
+Additionally, the farm history museum displays a rich collection of ancient farming tools, while the green spaces showcase the evolution of modern agricultural machinery, providing significant educational and observational value.